-According to the Energy Saving Trust (EST), even though energy-saving light bulbs are slightly more expensive than traditional varieties, you'll usually make back the difference in electricity savings in a year.
-The EST estimates that one energy-saving light bulb, which can last up to 10 times longer than a standard bulb, saves on average £3 a year.
+According to the Energy Saving Trust (EST), even though energy-saving light bulbs are slightly more expensive than traditional varieties to buy, you'll usually make back the difference in electricity savings in a year.
+On average, a single halogen bulb under normal usage will cost £8.42 a year to run, a CFL £2.04 and an LED £1.71.

 - Find out how to buy energy-saving light bulbs

 If you have gas central heating, your boiler will account for around 60% of your home's CO2 emissions, according to the EST. This makes boiler efficiency a key priority if you're looking to cut your carbon footprint and your energy bills.

 Sedbuk ratings - similar to the energy-rating labels you find on fridge-freezers and washing machines - are split into bands between A and G, with A-rated boilers being the most energy efficient.

 A high-efficiency condensing boiler is a good choice if you're looking for a more efficient boiler.
 Condensing boilers make better use of the heat they generate from burning fuels, such as gas or oil, as they capture waste heat released from the flue and use it to heat water returning from your central heating system.

 But as well as an efficient model, you want a boiler that's going to last without fault for years to come.
 To ensure that we only award Best Buy status to the very best boiler brands, we ask thousands of gas boiler owners every year to tell us how reliable their unit is.
 The information we gather on reliability helps us to calculate the overall customer score for the most popular boiler manufacturers.